think-tree/think-tree.github.io/README.md

-We are going to use feature branch workflow for collaboration.
+We are going to use this guideline for collaboration.

 Please create a new branch every time you start working on a new feature.
 The branch name should follow this format: yourname_branchcreatedate(yyyyMMdd)_newfeaturename.
 For example: ```christina_20250322_homepage_animation``` .
 Thank you so much.